matkoch/matkoch.github.io/_posts/2020-05-24-reusable-build-components-with-default-interface-implementations.md

   background_color: '#203028'
   background_image:
     gradient: 'linear-gradient(135deg, rgba(34, 0, 170 , .2), rgba(139, 34, 139, .2))'
-    src: assets/images/2020-05-24-build-sharing-default-interface-implementations/cover.jpg
+    src: assets/images/2020-05-24-reusable-build-components-with-default-interface-implementations/cover.jpg
+twitter_card: assets/images/2020-05-24-reusable-build-components-with-default-interface-implementations/thumbnail.png
 ---

-***TL;DR: Default implementations in interfaces are a powerful approach for build sharing.
+***TL;DR: Default implementations in interfaces are a powerful approach to extract common build infrastructure into reusable components.
 They allow to overcome the diamond problem that we traditionally have when just using a hierarchy of base classes.
-Through its rich target definition model, NUKE ensures that predefined build steps can easily be extended without loosing any information.***
+By providing a rich target definition model, NUKE ensures that predefined build steps can easily be integrated with custom build steps, or extended without losing any of the existing information.***

 C# 8 introduced a lot of [new language features](https://docs.microsoft.com/dotnet/csharp/whats-new/csharp-8) that can help[^1] us to make our codebase more readable, increase performance, or lower the memory footprint.
 However, one of these, namely [default implementations in interfaces](https://devblogs.microsoft.com/dotnet/default-implementations-in-interfaces/), seems to be more of a niche feature:

 [^1]: I've also written about [C# 8 language features in action](https://blog.jetbrains.com/dotnet/2019/04/24/indices-ranges-null-coalescing-assignments-look-new-language-features-c-8/) on our [JetBrains .NET Blog](https://blog.jetbrains.com/dotnet)

 <div class="tweet" tweetID="1248589138292604929">Every time a new version of C# comes out, I quickly find ways to adopt the newly introduced features into my code.
 C# 8 is an exception.
 Question: have you used default interface members in your code yet?</div>

 In the context of build automation and specifically [NUKE](https://nuke.build), they have been on my radar [for some time already](https://youtu.be/SVD70QYvQ6I?t=2741).
 Available time made it hard, but thanks to [Thomas Unger](https://github.com/tunger) this dream has [finally come true](https://github.com/nuke-build/nuke/pull/427)! 👏

 ## Targets in Interfaces

-Now how exactly are default implementations relevant to build sharing?
+Now how exactly can default implementations help to write reusable build components?
 Let us consider the following example:

 {% highlight csharp linenos %}
 interface IHasSolution